brent146/s15_pivnik_data_lecture_notes/README.md

 Statistics are built on sampling.
 Big Data can make us omnipotent.
 We can know exactly how many times an event happened for instance.

+Do the analysis when the data comes in.
+It will be less painful.
+Data modeling is wicked hard.
+You have to change the model to ask a specific question.
+This is ungodly for big data.